smallporridge/Socialformer/dataprocess/readme.md

-This repository is the data processing code of paper **"Socialformer:SocialNetworkInspiredLongDocument ModelingforDocumentRanking"**
+This repository is the data processing code of paper **"Socialformer: Social Network Inspired Long Document Modeling for Document Ranking"**

 To run the code, you need to run `./run.sh` or follow the steps below.